xylimeng/fQR-testing/README.md

  # fQR: Hypothesis testing in function quantile regression (scalar-on-function)

- The following R code demonstrates how to implement the method proposed in [1].
+ The following R code demonstrates how to implement the method proposed in Li et al. (2022) [1].

  ### Simulated data